f-guerreiro-zz/springboot-hotel-application/README.md

 # springboot-hotel-application
  By Felipe Guerreiro

- Hotel application using springboot made for studying
+ Hotel reservations application using spring boot made for studying

  Technologies used in this project:
  - Java